cheatham1/GetStartedBook/the_display_histograms.md

 B-tagged jets are expected in top quark decays, but not in leptonic $$W$$ or $$Z$$ boson decays.

-Selecting 'Are Jets b-tagged' as yes, we can see the ratio of ttbar to $$Z$$ events increases from 1334/611276 = 0.002 to 1041/7227 = 0.14 and the green ttbar contribution is now noticeable in the histograms.
+Selecting 'Are Jets b-tagged' as yes, the ratio of ttbar to $$Z$$ events increases from 1334/611276 = 0.002 to 1041/7227 = 0.14 and the green ttbar contribution is now noticeable in the histograms.

 ## Missing Transverse Momentum (MET) [GeV]